KODEGAS/KODEGAS-PADDY-API/deployment_guide.md

     git clone https://github.com/kavindus0/paddy_disease_api.git
     cd paddy_disease_api
     ```
 2.  **Build the Docker Image**: Your repository already contains a `Dockerfile`.
 Build the image from it.
+You'll need to use `sudo` to grant Docker the necessary permissions.
     ```bash
-    docker build -t paddy-api-image .
+    sudo docker build -t paddy-api-image .
     ```
 3.  **Run the Docker Container**: Run your application inside a Docker container.
 This command starts the container in detached mode and maps port 8000 inside the container to port 8000 on the VM.
     ```bash
-    docker run -d --name paddy-api-container -p 127.0.0.1:8000:8000 paddy-api-image
+    sudo docker run -d --name paddy-api-container -p 127.0.0.1:8000:8000 paddy-api-image
     ```
     *Note: We bind to `127.0.0.1` (localhost) on the VM because we only want Nginx to be able to access it directly.
 The outside world will go through Nginx.*